cryspen/verify-rust-std/testable-simd-models/README.md

 pub unsafe fn simd_add<T>(x: T, y: T) -> T;
 ```

-The main rules for writing these models is that they should be simple and self-contained,
+The main rules for writing these models are that they should be simple and self-contained,
-relying only on the libraries in `abstractions` or on builtin Rust language features or on
+relying only on the libraries in `abstractions`, on builtin Rust language features, or
 other testable models.
 In particular, they should not themselves directly call Rust libraries
 or external crates, without going through the abstractions API.